-This page covers the steps necessary to move Outlook from Windows 7 to a new computer running Windows 7 or Windows 8.
-It is an update to our page at Moving Outlook to a New Computer, which covers moving Outlook 2003 or 2007 from Windows XP to Windows 7 (or 8).
+This page covers the steps necessary to move Outlook 2010 or Outlook 2013 from Windows 7 to a new computer running Windows 7 or Windows 8.
+This page is an update to our page at Moving Outlook to a New Computer, which covers moving Outlook 2003 or 2007 from Windows XP to Windows 7 (or 8).

 The steps are similar for all versions of Outlook and Windows, but dialogs and folder paths can vary.
 This page uses screenshots and menus from Outlook 2010 and Outlook 2013.

 - Step 1: Get the files from old computer

 - Step 2: Put Files on New Computer

 - Step 4: More Settings

 - Step 5: Add Old Data File (*.PST)